How Does S Corporation Tax Return Preparation Work?

 S corporation tax returns represent a both a big chunk of work as well as a big tax saving opportunity for small businesses.
-Accordingly, I want to talk briefly about what work you and your bookkeeper or accountant needs to do in order to prepare an S corporation tax return.
+Accordingly, we'll talk briefly about what work you and your bookkeeper or accountant need to do in order to prepare an S corporation tax return.

 Typical S Corporation Tax Returns Required

 As compared to a sole proprietorship or a one-member limited liability company operating as a sole proprietorship for tax purposes, an S corporation requires quite bit of additional tax accounting.

 The first bit of tax accounting required for an S corporation is payroll accounting for the corporation's employees.
 As a general rule, an active S corporation must pay its employee a reasonable wage.
 This requirement remains true even when the S corporation has a single employee who happens to be sole shareholder of the corporation.

 At a federal level, payroll accounting requires an S corporation to file quarterly 941 payroll tax returns which report on the wages paid to employees, the Social Security and Medicare taxes that the employer owes on those wages, and the taxes withheld from the employee's gross wages for federal income taxes, Social Security taxes, and Medicare taxes.
 S corporation payroll accounting also requires the filing of an annual 940 payroll tax return to report and pay federal unemployment tax (also known by the acronym FUTA).
 Finally, S corporation payroll requires the preparation and distribution of W-2 and W-3 forms which report to employees, the Social Security Administration, and (indirectly) to the Internal Revenue Service what wages and taxes an employer has paid over the year.